Gerald Benney: Career

 Among his works are the altar plate for Coventry Cathedral and maces for five English universities, and three in Australia (University of New England (1956); University of Newcastle (1966); and Flinders University (1969)).
 The Victoria and Albert Museum has a number of his pieces in its collection.
+He also created cutlery for Viners.

 He was appointed a Commander of the Order of the British Empire (CBE) in the 1995 New Year Honours, "for services to art".

-His son Simon Benney (born 1 January 1966) now runs the business and is also now recognised himself as one of the leading designers in the world; he has also held four Royal Warrants simultaneously.
+His son Simon Benney (born 1 January 1966) now runs the business; he has also held four Royal Warrants simultaneously.
+An older son, Paul Benney (born 30 May 1959), is an artist.

+He died on 26 June 2008.